KThadDeus/alx-zero_day/README.md

 My first readme
-I love what i am doing
+I love what i am doing.
+Coding is not easy.